-- (3) The Commission notes that Greece's annual Kyoto commitment for the period from 2008 to 2012 is 138.9 million tonnes CO2 equivalent (hereinafter "million tonnes"), while the most recent available figure for its annual total greenhouse gas emissions is 137.6 million tonnes for the year 20046. - (4) The national allocation plan, including the total average annual quantity of allowances of 75.5 million tonnes stated therein, has been evaluated against the criteria contained in Annex III to and Article 10 of the Directive, taking into account the Commission's guidance to Member States on the implementation of these criteria.
+- (3) The Commission notes that Belgium's annual Kyoto commitment for the period from 2008 to 2012 is 135.88 million tonnes CO2 equivalent (hereinafter "million tonnes"), while the most recent available figure for its annual total greenhouse gas emissions is 147.9 million tonnes for the year 2004.
+The remaining gap between these two annual figures to be bridged by Belgium is therefore 12.02 million tonnes. - (4) The national allocation plan, including the intended total quantity of allowances of 63.328235 million tonnes stated therein, has been evaluated against the criteria in Annex III to and Article 10 of the Directive, taking into account the Commission's guidance to Member States on the implementation of these criteria.
 Certain aspects of the national allocation plan have been found incompatible with those criteria, and in particular with criteria 1, 2, 3, 6 and 10 in Annex III to the Directive. - (5) The national allocation plan contravenes criteria 1, 2 and 3 of Annex III to the Directive because the total quantity of allowances intended to be allocated is more than would be consistent with assessments of actual and projected progress made pursuant to Decision 280/2004/EC and more than would be consistent with the potential, including the technological potential, of activities covered by the Community scheme to reduce emissions.
 Criteria 2 and 3 provide for a methodology using the most representative emissions figures, taking into account economic growth and carbon intensity improvements.
-Pursuant to criterion 1, the total quantity of allowances to be allocated shall not be more than is likely to be needed for the strict application of the criteria of Annex III. - (6) With respect to criterion 2, in the Commission's most recent assessment8 made pursuant to Decision 280/2004/EC, the actual greenhouse gas emissions of the sectors covered by the Community Scheme in Greece in 2005 are reported as being 71.3
+Pursuant to criterion 1, the total quantity of allowances to be allocated shall not be more than is likely to be needed for the strict application of the criteria of Annex III.